Freelancing software that helps you get paid faster.

 Building Your Freelance Team

-Once you know how you are going to classify your freelance writers, you can focus on finding the perfect one for your company.
+Once you know how you are going to classify your freelance team, you can focus on finding the perfect one for your company.
 Some ways of finding great candidates include:

 - Asking for recommendations from other business owners